Noobli95/ProjectNugget/README.md

 ![image](https://github.com/Noobli95/ProjectNugget/assets/123615009/bcd6ee08-66d4-4c1b-bab0-7610ac6322b1)

 Unluckily, in the new releases on Cura we have a little problem.
-The problem is that the print has layer failures.
+The problem is that the print had layer failures.
 So, i'm trying to find a new profile to test this.
 I believe a custom profile in your favorite software will do the trick.

 When i find the solution i'll post a new commit.